MontiCore/siunits/src/main/grammars/de/monticore/SIUnits.md

   package is used.

-* The main classes that used to handle a `javax.measure.Unit` are the `UnitFactory` and the `UnitPrettyPrinter` and can be found in the package `de.monticore.siunits.utility`.
+* The main classes that used to handle a `javax.measure.unit.Unit` are the `UnitFactory`, the `UnitPrettyPrinter` and the `Converter` and can be found in the package `de.monticore.siunits.utility`.

 * [UnitFactory][UnitFactory]
   * Creates Units from an `ASTSIUnit` or a String
-    * Creates the BaseUnit from an `ASTSIUnit`,a String or a `javax.measure.Unit`
+  * Creates the BaseUnit from an `ASTSIUnit`,a String or a `javax.measure.unit.Unit`
+* [Converter][Converter]
-    * Creates the StandardUnit from an `ASTSIUnit`,a String or a `javax.measure.Unit`, standard Units here
+  * Creates a `javax.measure.converter.UnitConverter` from a
-    are: A, lm, C, Sv, F, H, J, K, mol, bit, lx, N, Pa, Gy, S, rad, T, V, W, kg, sr, kat, cd, Ohm, Wb, m, Bq, Hz, s
+    source unit to a target unit, to a target unit from its base unit, or from a source unit to its base unit.
+This converter then can be used to convert a `double`
+  * Directly converts a value from a source unit to a target unit, to a target unit from its base unit, or from a source unit to its base unit.

 * The
   [SIUnitLiteralDecoder][SIUnitLiteralDecoder]